 Maybe would be even better to add an overload of the function tostring(val, defaultval) where the second arg is the default value returned in case of NULL.

-#2 Updated by Nathan Woodrow about 6 years ago
+#2 Updated by Nathan Woodrow over 6 years ago

 I don't like the idea of treating NULL as an empty string.
 Empty strings are still valid data where as NULL is nothing.
 NULL might mean N/A for my data vs '' having some meaning.
 Treating them the same could have bad side effects for people trying to label, style, their data.